Muszeb/ENQUIRE/README.md

 <details><summary>INSTALLATION</summary>

 ENQUIRE can currently run on LINUX systems and LINUX virtual machines using [Apptainer/Singularity](https://apptainer.org/docs/user/latest/introduction.html) and on Linux, MacOS, and Windows using [Docker](https://www.docker.com/).
+If you would rather use **Docker** instead of Singularity, please follow the [dedicated README available here](https://github.com/Muszeb/ENQUIRE/tree/ENQUIRE-Docker).
 Please check the [implementation table](#Link) for the latest available images and requirements.
-The information details below refer to the original image size provided alongside ENQUIRE's original publication.

-If you would rather use Docker instead of Singularity, please follow the dedicated README available [here](https://github.com/Muszeb/ENQUIRE/tree/ENQUIRE-Docker).
 If you want to use ENQUIRE with Apptainer/Singularity, please install the latter following the steps for [Linux](https://apptainer.org/docs/admin/main/installation.html#install-from-pre-built-packages) or [Windows/Mac](https://apptainer.org/docs/admin/main/installation.html#installation-on-windows-or-mac).
 The file called `ENQUIRE.sif` is a compressed Singularity Image File (SIF) that already contains all the code, dependendencies and stable metadata needed to run ENQUIRE, so no further installation steps are needed.
 The original and latest SIF files are available on Figshare - see [implementation table](#Link).
 We recommend adding the path to the `apptainer` executable to your `PATH` variable (e.g. by editing your `.bashrc` file).
 This allows to directly execute `ENQUIRE.sif` as any other executable (`./ENQUIRE.sif`).

 To follow the next steps in the tutorial, clone the repository: